marcelrienks/fluidity/docs/runbook.md

 Daily operations and troubleshooting for production Fluidity deployments.

-**Note for Windows users:** All commands in this guide should be run in WSL (Windows Subsystem for Linux).
+**Cross-Platform Note:** All AWS CLI commands and deployment scripts in this guide can be run from any OS (Windows/macOS/Linux).
+On Windows, prefix bash scripts with `wsl bash` when using PowerShell.
+For example: `wsl bash scripts/generate-certs.sh`

 ---